ligolang/ligo/gitlab-pages/docs/data-types/variants.md

 The option type is a predefined variant type that has two cases: `Some(v)`, where `v` is some value of any type, and `None`.

 Some functions return options when they are not defined for certain inputs.
-For example, you can get a value from a big-map by passing the key to the `Big_map.find_opt` function.
+For example, you can get a value from a big map by passing the key to the `Big_map.find_opt` function.
-This function returns an option that is `Some` with the value if the key is defined in the big-map or `None` with unit if it is not.
+This function returns an option that is `Some` with the value if the key is defined in the big map or `None` with unit if it is not.

 Similarly, division by zero is not defined, so this function divides two numbers and returns `Some` if the result is defined or `None` if it is not: